Jackie DeYoung, April 5th, 2016

 BB: When would you say that things changed?

 JD: I won’t say the election of Coleman Young.
 I think it was before that.
 Would it have been 1970, or ‘69?
 Richard Austin ran for mayor against Roman Gribbs.
 I was kind of a smart mouth, running around telling people that if you voted for Austin, we’d have a reasonably competent black mayor who could perhaps gain the trust of some of these citizens who didn’t trust the government any longer.
 I didn’t quite understand why they didn’t, but I mean I knew why.
 It’s just that it wasn’t in my personal experience.
 I understood their point of view.
 I lived in a pretty white world.
 And police headquarters was a very white world, and city government was too.
 Anyway, Roman Gribbs won.
 Things started to change during his administration.
 But Coleman Young’s election was a real flash point, I think.
 And I think if he had served for two terms, he would have been the greatest mayor Detroit ever had.
 He served too long.
 But when he came in he made everything half and half.
 If he appointed a black department director, then the deputy was white, and vice versa.
 He made some excellent appointments.
 He started really pushing the police department to integrate.
 Other departments too, but police particularly.
 And they needed pushing.
-You know, the civil rights laws helped because I don’t think without that the department would have ever—he could have done what ever and they would of sat there and said “Well you’ll be gone and we’ll be here.”
+You know, the civil rights laws helped because I don’t think without that the department would have ever—he could have done whatever he wanted to and they would have sat there and said, “Well you’ll be gone and we’ll be here.”
 They had their own little culture.
 You know, for the most part the policemen that I worked with were very good people.
 They wanted to help the community.
 They didn’t want a bad reputation.
 The ones I knew weren’t out there beating people up.
 I heard more, and more, and more about that as I went through my career, because in 1983, at that time I was in charge of the department’s budget, which was about 350 million dollars.
 I was getting bored.
 Michael and I were married.
 He came home one day and he said, he was in the personnel department, “You know you can’t do personnel work anymore without being a lawyer.
-And I said, “Well if you want to go to law school,” – I tried to go to law school when I graduated from U of M. They were only taking one or two women per class at that time.
+And I said, “Well if you want to go to law school,” – I tried to go to law school when I graduated from U of M [University of Michigan].
+They were only taking one or two women per class at that time.
 And I could not get in.
-My grades at U of M were not that good.
+My grades at U of M weren't that good.
 I just forgot about it.
 But when he said that we decided we would go to law school.
 We both worked our full time jobs and went to law school at night for four years at Wayne and got our law degrees.
 When I got my law degree, the department put me in their legal unit.

 JD: There was a high turnover in the unit, so at some point I became the head of it.